 1. Wordle

-WordleHaving taken the world by storm since its release in October 2021, Wordle has since become a part of millions of people’s daily routines.
+WordleHaving taken the world by storm since its release in October 2021, Wordle has become a part of millions of people’s daily routines.

 Each day, a new Wordle puzzle is released.
 The aim is to guess the five-letter word in six tries.
-Correct letters that are in the correct place will be revealed in green with each guess.
+Correct letters in the correct place will be revealed in green with each guess.

 Meanwhile, letters that form part of the word but aren’t in the right place will turn yellow, and letters that aren’t in the word at all will turn grey.